Srijal97/Personal-Website/_projects/2020_rezoom.md

     </div>
 </div>
 <div class="caption">
     My desk during the initial few months!
-We later moved in to a fancy new room, but I miss the "being surrounded with circuits" vibe.
+We later moved in to a fancy new room, but I sometimes miss the "being surrounded with circuits" vibe.
 </div>